obfuscatedgenerated/ture-web/README.md

 > A turing machine interpreter.

-See also: <a href="https://github.com/obfuscatedgenerated/Ture" target="_blank">the original Java implementation</a>.
+See also: <a href="https://github.com/obfuscatedgenerated/Ture" target="_blank" rel="noopener noreferrer">the original Java implementation</a>.

 ## Usage

-> If you're looking to run Ture locally, see <a href="https://github.com/obfuscatedgenerated/ture-web/blob/main/SETUP.md" target="_blank">SETUP.md</a> in the repository.
+> If you're looking to run Ture locally, see <a href="https://github.com/obfuscatedgenerated/ture-web/blob/main/SETUP.md" target="_blank" rel="noopener noreferrer">SETUP.md</a> in the repository.

-> If you're an educator looking to use Ture in your materials, click the "Teachers" link in the top navigation bar, or see <a href="https://github.com/obfuscatedgenerated/ture-web/blob/main/TEACHERS.md" target="_blank">TEACHERS.md</a> in the repository.
+> If you're an educator looking to use Ture in your materials, click the "Teachers" link in the top navigation bar, or see <a href="https://github.com/obfuscatedgenerated/ture-web/blob/main/TEACHERS.md" target="_blank" rel="noopener noreferrer">TEACHERS.md</a> in the repository.

 You can enter the formal descriptions of transition rules as described in the [syntax section](#syntax) in the text area at the bottom.
 This will be validated against syntax errors in real time.